Teams & User Management

 How are API keys protected?

-API keys are generated with 256 bits of cryptographic randomness and only the SHA-256 hash is stored in the database.
-The full key is displayed once at creation time and cannot be recovered.
-Keys can be scoped to specific permissions, restricted to specific endpoints, and filtered by IP address.
+API keys are generated with 256 bits of cryptographic randomness; only the SHA-256 hash is stored.
+The full key is shown once at creation and cannot be recovered.
+Keys can be scoped to specific permissions, locked to specific endpoints, and filtered by IP address.
+See Authentication for the full key lifecycle.